Atlassian Jira Software

 READER NOTE

-Run the List Fields command to obtain Custom Fields.
+Run the List Fields command to obtain the Custom Fields.

-If custom fields are added with an account ID, the account ID can be obtained using the Get Account IDs command.
-Account IDs can be found in the returned raw data under the path $.users[*].accountId.
+To add custom fields with an account ID, obtain the account ID using the Get Account IDs command.
+Account IDs can be found in the raw data at the path $.users[*].accountId.

 Input